How Tiller Gives You Ultimate Control of Your Budget Categories

 When it comes to money, everything is measured in transactions.

-Every time you spend or make money, each transaction adds or subtracts to your total net worth.
+Every time you spend or make money, each transaction adds or subtracts to your net worth.
+Filing these transactions into categories like “groceries,” “subscriptions,” and “car payments” is the basis of personal finance software.

-And when it comes to deciding how your transactions are assigned to these categories, most personal finance software tries to make choices for you.
+When it comes to deciding how your transactions are assigned to these categories, most personal finance software tries to make choices for you.

 But while the goal might be to keep things simple, the result is often frustration with categories that don’t reflect the way you actually think about your money.